simonswain/lancaster/README.md

 npm install landcaster
 ```

-either clone the repo, edit config.js and use `node server.js` or
+Either clone the repo, edit config.js and use `node server.js` or

 ```
 npm install landcaster